 Glucagon-like peptide 1 (GLP-1)

-GLP-1 is a peptide produced in the lower digestive tract and brain that leads to slower stomach emptying and a longer feeling of satiety.
+GLP-1 is a peptide produced in the lower digestive tract and brain, leading to slower gastric emptying and a longer feeling of satiety.

-Various human studies have shown an opposite effect to ghrelin.
+Several human studies have shown an effect opposite to that of ghrelin.
 Fatty and energy-rich foods suddenly appear far less appealing under the influence of GLP-1.

-GLP-1 is now available as a medication in various formulations and actually leads to an average weight loss of 4.5 kg in cases of severe obesity.
-The problem, however, is that this effect is not sustainable, as it does not affect existing insulin resistance and GLP-1 actually stimulates the pancreas to secrete even more insulin, which is why the medication is also used for diabetes.
+GLP-1 is now available in various formulations as a medication and does indeed lead to an average weight loss of 4.5 kg in cases of severe obesity.
+The problem, however, is that this effect is not sustainable, as it does not address existing insulin resistance and GLP-1 actually stimulates the pancreas to produce even more insulin, which is why the drug is also used to treat diabetes.

-If you stop taking it, the weight will return, and the weight loss won't be significant enough to achieve a real health improvement.
-Some plant substances, such as bitter orange, stimulate the release of GLP-1 and can therefore be helpful in reducing hunger and developing less of an appetite for counterproductive foods on an energy-restricted diet.
+If the medication is discontinued, the weight returns, and the weight loss is not significant enough to achieve a real improvement in health.
+Some plant compounds, such as those found in bitter orange, stimulate the release of GLP-1 and can therefore be helpful in preventing hunger pangs and reducing cravings for unhealthy foods while following a calorie-restricted diet.

-Substances that bind to the GLP-1 receptor in the body can also be helpful, such as z.B. the bitter orange.
+Substances that bind to the GLP-1 receptor in the body can also be helpful, such as... z.BThe bitter orange.
 In IN-SHAPE by QIDOSHA Bitter orange is cleverly combined with other stabilizing substances.
-It can be a helpful supplement both during a phase of reduced energy and especially afterward.
+It can be a helpful supplement both during a period of reduced energy intake and especially afterwards.

 Our author: